Skip to main content

 Number of Objects20 everyday objects

-Seven participants were recruited to ensure diversity across:
+Seven participants were recruited to ensure diversity across ethnicity, age, gender, hand size, and arm length.

-Each participant was asked to interact naturally with a pool of 20 everyday objects.
+Each participant interacts naturally with a pool of 20 everyday objects.
 The dataset captures:

 • Frequent hand occlusions from objects or the other hand during natural interaction

-• Out-of-field-of-view segments where subjects' hands move outside the Aria Gen2 field of view
+• Out-of-field-of-view segments where the subjects' hands move outside the Aria Gen2 field of view

 Ground Truth Annotations